fomorians/forward-models/README.md

 ## Target Delta

 Always predict the delta from the current state, not the next state directly.
 This minimizes error by helping the model avoid incorrectly predicting the obvious.
+This also stationarizes the targets which is helpful for time series prediction.

     f(s_t, a_t) => s_{t+1} - s_t